-When you’re out enjoying your yard on a sizzling summer day in Vaughan, you might notice water leaking from your air conditioner outside.
+When you’re out enjoying your yard on a sizzling summer day in Toronto, you might notice water leaking from your air conditioner outside.
 It looks a bit worrying, but should you panic?
+Should you call the Toronto AC repair experts?

 No… at least not yet.
 A little water around the air conditioning unit outdoors is not necessarily an emergency.
 Read on to find out how much leakage is too much and what could be causing it.